 School of Music Scholarships

-All students intending to major in music who audition (live or via recording) prior to March 1 will be considered for School of Music scholarship money.
-Students who audition on or after March 1 may still be considered for funding, but at a lower priority.
+All students intending to major in music who audition (live or via recording) prior to January 31 will be considered for School of Music scholarship money.
+Students who audition on or after January 31 may still be considered for funding, but at a lower priority.
 Scholarships are only available for music majors and an audition is not required to become a music minor.
 All students who wish to receive a scholarship must apply to WSU first.
 Some scholarships require completion of the FAFSA.

 Scholarships cannot be finalized until the student is admitted to WSU.